 Although tendonitis can occur in the knee, it can affect any area where bones and muscles meet.
 As a golf swing involves many parts of the body working together, several tendons are at risk.
 Areas of concern include the shoulder, elbow, and wrist.

-- Shoulder: The rotator cuff may experience tendinitis because of poor turns during your swing.
+- Shoulder tendenitis: The rotator cuff may experience tendinitis because of poor turns during your swing.

-- Elbow: Tennis and golfer’s elbow are names given to injuries of the outer and inner tendons of the elbow, respectively.
+- Elbow tendinitis: Tennis and golfer’s elbow are names given to injuries of the outer and inner tendons of the elbow, respectively.
 Unnatural arm action is one cause of elbow tendinitis.

-- Wrist: Tendinitis in the wrist may form due to poor hand positioning on your club.
+- Wrist tendinitis: Tendinitis in the wrist may form due to poor hand positioning on your club.

 Risk for tendinitis increases with age.
 Training with safe movements can help to reduce your chance of suffering elbow, wrist, or shoulder pain.
 If you do experience an injury to your upper extremities, our hand specialists in Nashville, TN and Franklin, TN can help you return to form.

 Golf can be a safe sport with a proper training regimen put into place.
 Age and form are two major reasons players enduring these golf injuries.
 Practicing good form and maintaining a healthy body weight are ways that you can prevent injury in the future.